 The addition of torsion to the general beam element is accomplished with reference to Figure 4.16a, which depicts a circular cylinder subjected to torsion via twisting moments applied at its ends.
-A corresponding torsional finite element is shown in Figure 4.16b, where the nodes are 1 and 2, the axis of the cylinder is the x axis, and twisting moments are positive according to the right-hand rule.
-From elementary strength of materials, it is well known that the angle of twist per unit length of a uniform, elastic circular cylinder subjected to torque T is given by
+A corresponding torsional finite element where J is polar moment of inertia of the cross-sectional area and G is the shear modulus of the material.
+As the angle of twist per unit length is constant, the total angle of twist of the element can be expressed in terms of the nodal rotations and twisting moments as

-(a) Circular cylinder subjected to torsion. (b) Torsional finite element notation.
+Figure 4.16(a) Circular cylinder subjected to torsion. (b) Torsional finite element notation.